MPI-Dortmund/cryolo/source/tutorials/tut03_filaments_scratch.rst

 the eman2 helix format with particle coordinates.

 .. admonition:: Import into Relion

-    You can find a detailed description how to import crYOLO filament coordinates into Relion here.
+    You can find a detailed description :ref:`how to import crYOLO filament coordinates into Relion <import-filaments-label>` here.

 Press the :guilabel:`Start` button to start the picking.